Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 58 points just twice this year.
+- Appalachian State and its opponents have gone over the current 57-point total in three of seven games this season.

-- These two squads surrender a combined 58.4 points per game, 0.4 more than this contest's over/under.
+- The 58.4 points per game these two squads have allowed to opponents this season are 1.4 more than the 57 total in this contest.

-- The average total in Mountaineers games this season is 56.6, 1.4 points fewer than Saturday's over/under of 58 .
+- Mountaineers games have an average total of 56.6 points this season, 0.4 fewer than Saturday's over/under.

-- The 53 PPG average total in Warhawks games this season is five points fewer than this game's over/under.
+- The 53 PPG average total in Warhawks games this season is four points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- Appalachian State has played seven games, with four wins against the spread.

-- This season, the Mountaineers are winless ATS when entering a game as a favorite of 27.5 points or more.
+- The Mountaineers have yet to cover the spread this season when favored by 27 points or more.

-- Appalachian State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Appalachian State's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Appalachian State records more than 34.4 points, it is 1-1 against the spread and 2-0 overall.
+- When Appalachian State puts up more than 34.4 points, it is 1-1 against the spread and 2-0 overall.

-- Appalachian State is 3-2 against the spread and 5-0 overall when the team amasses more than 448.7 yards.
+- When Appalachian State churns out more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Mountaineers have 12 giveaways this season, while the Warhawks have 14 takeaways .
+- The Mountaineers have turned the ball over 12 times this season, two fewer than the Warhawks have forced (14).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.